The love of blue should not eclipse

 white cliffs – culture does not feel pain

-A few days later, my dad received word from one of our friends inviting him to Saint-Raphaël for a drink.
+A few days later, my dad received word from one of our friends inviting him down to Saint-Raphaël for a drink.
 He got us in on it straight away, excited to get some distance from this voluntary and basically forced solitude we were living in.
 So I told Sal and Elsa that we’d be at the Sun Bar at seven and that, if they wanted to come, they’d see us there.
 Unfortunately Elsa knew the friend in question, which meant she was even keener to come.
 I guessed there would be complications and tried to dissuade her.
 What a waste of effort.

 – Let’s not wake them, let’s go.